ddnexus/pagy/lib/javascripts/README.md

 ### Rails jsbuilding-rails

 In order to allow the bundler (esbuild|rollup|webpack) to find any pagy javascript file, you can set the `NODE_PATH` environment variable to the `Pagy.root.join('javascripts')` dir.
-The simplest way to set the variable is prepending it to your `package.json` `scripts.build`:
+You can just prepend it to your `package.json` `scripts.build` script:

 ```json
 {